How to start writing an R package

 1. Install R packages

-Install the following R packages:
+Install the following Sources packages:

 • devtools